Learning objectives

 - Demographic diversity does not automatically produce cognitive diversity, but it often correlates with different life experiences, professional networks, and cultural perspectives that expand the team’s collective intelligence.

-The key insight: diversity is a resource — but it is a resource that requires active management to realize its potential.
+Diversity is a resource — but it is a resource that requires active management to realize its potential.

 The diversity paradox

-Diverse teams have higher potential and higher process loss.
+Diverse teams have higher potential

 - Diverse teams are better at generating creative solutions and avoiding groupthink